ccczh/zensurjs/README.md

 zensurjs
 ========

-Automatically censors random parts of your website.
+Automatically censor random parts of your website.

 Installation
 ------------